 - Camping is not permitted

 - Hunting and fishing are permitted in most state forests as regulated by the Division of Wildlife.
-Shooting is prohibited within 400 feet of any building, facility, or recreation area and from or across any road or driveway.
+Shooting is prohibited from or across any road or driveway.
 Discharge of any firearm is not permitted except during lawful hunting season.

 - Public display or consumption of any alcoholic beverage is prohibited.